If you’re dining with a Japanese friend or staying briefly in Japan, learning a few phrases to enjoy Japanese food can be very useful.

 If you want to have a quick chat with your fellow diner, you must place your chopsticks calmly on the designated stands.

-Likewise, you are not permitted to position the chopsticks in a bowl upright as it would be a tradition reminder of death.
+Likewise, you are not permitted to position the chopsticks in a bowl upright as it would be a traditional reminder of death.

-You can’t use chopsticks as a skewer nor as a knife.
-This means you can’t really stab the food using the chopsticks, nor can you cut the food with them as if they were a knife.
+You can’t really stab the food using the chopsticks, nor can you cut the food with them as if they were a knife.